-Winter can be a tricky time for car owners, especially if they want to keep their cars rust-free.
+Winter can be a tricky time for car owners, especially if they want to keep their cars rust free.
 The snow and ice make roads slippery, and road salt can even eat away at your car’s exterior.

+While the undercarriage of your car faces the most exposure to salt and is at the most risk, the rest of your car isn’t safe either.
 The DMV wants drivers to know that rust and corrosion could actually be very dangerous to other parts of your car, like axles or the brake system.
 Modern cars give lots of signals to drivers when something is wrong.
 Be aware of any signs of wear and tear that your car might show.

 If you find that your vehicle is still showing signs of rust, contact us today!
 Redi-Strip has over 40 years of servicing the Greater Chicagoland area’s de-rusting needs.